Locate the leak

 Trust signals below the fold do nothing.
 Which signals convert cold paid traffic (social proof, authority, risk reducers) and where to place them so they change the decision.

-If that describes your situation, the next step is the Conversion Second Opinion.
-Written findings, prioritized fix list, 72-hour turnaround, $999, no retainer.
-The diagnostic reads your actual page: the ad copy feeding it, the first-screen match, the form fields, the trust signal placement, the mobile viewport behavior, and the CTA language.
+If that describes your situation, the next step is the Conversion Growth System.
+Written findings, prioritized fix list, 72-hour turnaround, scoped after intake, no retainer.
+The marketing system build checks your actual page: the ad copy feeding it, the first-screen match, the form fields, the trust signal placement, the mobile viewport behavior, and the CTA language.
 You get the specific priority list, not the general framework.

 Related pillars